Karth1kKumarK/Advance_lane_Extraction_In_different_condition/_posts/2018-09-5-advance-lane.md

 </div>

 The contrast-enhanced image is converted to <a href="https://en.wikipedia.org/wiki/CIELAB_color_space" target="_blank">CIELAB color space.</a> The image is split into the corresponding channel(L* for the lightness and a* and b* for the green–red and blue-yellow color components).
-As the color of the track falls into blue-yellow, We choose b channel image(A) and apply the __bitwise_not__ operation to obtain the inverse image(B).
-Now we subtract b channel image(A) from bit not image to obtain difference image C, Only those pixel which undergoes a change of more than 150-pixel value is retained .rest of the pixels are set to 0.
+As the color of the track falls into blue-yellow region, We choose b channel image(A) and apply the __bitwise_not__ operation to obtain the inverse image(B).
+Now we subtract b channel image(A) from bit not image to obtain difference image(C), Only those pixel which undergoes a change of more than 150-pixel value is retained .rest of the pixels are set to 0.
 The difference image(C) is element-wise multiplied with b channel image(A), This amplifies the pixel value of pixels which undergoes max change.
 <table style="width:100%; border:0px;">
   <tr>
     <th>b channel image</th>